flipz357/regesta-imperii-to-semgis/README.md

 - you can get up-to-date RI-snapshots in xml (see ri-crawler), scripts to convert the xml files into nicer json
 - do dependency parsing and NER (see src/ and `src/data_helpers.py`)
 - scripts to plot heatmaps (see vis/)
-- use example scripts to create spatially grounded semantic medieval KGs (see more-tools/)
+- use example scripts to create spatially grounded semantic medieval KGs (see more-tools/).
+Note: this is very noisy as of know and would desperately need some filtering.
 - and more, also see below

 We recommend peaking into the bash script `full_pipeline.sh` to get an overview over some central steps.